marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 ```

 At first glance, there seemed to be bits flipped at random positions.
 The time necessary for
 data corruption to appear varied.
-I had two boards at my fingertips: with the first
+I had two boards available, and the MTBF ranged
-it was a matter of few seconds for the issue to appear, with the second it would take
+from few seconds to up to 2 minutes.
+After a bit of troubleshooting I came to the
-longer than that, up to 2 minutes.
-After a bit of hacking I came to the conclusion that there
+conclusion that there seemed to be a pattern.
+A further instance of corrupted payload
-seemed to be a pattern.
-A further example was the following:
+was the following:

 ```
 [root@r120p31 ~]# hexdump data